intelligence38000/android-docs/src/pages/core/overview/index.md

  />
 }}

-Globally declare an instance of the class you just created above:
+Globally declare an instance of the class you created above:

 {{
 <CodeLanguageToggle id="global-declaration" />